IBM/bbb_lti/README.md

 # Big Blue Button LTI

-This tool allows Big Blue Button meetings to be scheduled by instructors.
-Meetings are created with simple CRUD operations and launched using the Big Blue Button API.
+This tool allows BigBlueButton meetings to be scheduled by instructors.
+Meetings are created with simple CRUD operations and launched using the BigBlueButton API.

-## To start your Phoenix server:
+## Why?

+BigBlueButton already has a capable [LTI plugin](https://github.com/bigbluebutton/bigbluebutton/tree/develop/bbb-lti) out of the box but it was missing some features that we needed to enable BigBlueButton as an LTI provider for our applications.
+We extended the functionality of the default LTI provider and added some of the features below:

+- Schedule meetings inside the LTI service, this includes links to add to your calendar.
+- Add settings (autostart recording, default presentation url, mute on start, etc) to each meeting when scheduling.
+- Calendar view of past, present, and upcoming meetings.
+- API and admin UI to dynamically create LTI consumer credentials.
+We don't know all of the consumers ahead of time and we don't want to share one set of credentials between consumers.

+## Development

   * Create and fill a `.env` file based on `.env.example`
   * `source .env`